 Prep the Grill

 - Heat gas grill on medium high heat.
-Once hot oil the grates by using a wadded up paper towel dipped in oil with tongs.
+Once hot, oil the grates by using a wadded up paper towel dipped in oil with tongs.

 For the Grill

-- For the Zucchini & Eggplant: Slice the zucchini and eggplant lengthwise into 1/4 inch thick strips (you'll want to go thicker than thinner).
+- Prep & Grill the Zucchini & Eggplant: Slice the zucchini and eggplant lengthwise into 1/4 inch thick strips (you'll want to go thicker than thinner).
 Cut in half crosswise to fit the size of the bread.
 Using a pastry brush, lightly brush both sides with oil.
 Using tongs, transfer the slices onto the grill, turn heat down to medium heat and sprinkle with salt, pepper and red pepper flakes.
 Grill each side for about 5-6 minutes, flipping carefully so they don't fall through the grates.
 They should be tender and charred when ready.
 Remove from grill and set aside.

 For the Pesto Mayo